yenle10/CR_application-model/README.md

 Application Scorecard Model - Notes: written by Mehul Melta

-01: Processing: Data handle + Train for Trees, Boosting and Stacking (also: data handle for LR model with dummies)
+01: Processing: Data handle + Hyperparemeters tuning + Train for Trees, Boosting and Stacking (also: data handle for LR model with dummies)

 02: Train: LR model (with dummies)